gulp-cookery/gulp-chef/README.md

 A flow controller takes care of when to execute, and execution order of its sub tasks and don't care their input and/or output streams.

-There is little limitation on flow controller.
+There is little restriction on flow controller.
 The only rule is a flow controller must ensure its sub tasks ended properly, say, calling the "`done()`" callback, returning a stream or a promise, etc. Check out [gulp-ccr-parallel](https://github.com/gulp-cookery/gulp-ccr-parallel), [gulp-ccr-series](https://github.com/gulp-cookery/gulp-ccr-series), and [gulp-ccr-watch](https://github.com/gulp-cookery/gulp-ccr-watch) for example.

 ### Testing Plugin

 It is recommended you start writing your plugin as a local recipe, and transform to a plugin when you think it is done.
 Most recipe testings are data-driven, if this is your case, maybe you want give [mocha-cases](https://github.com/amobiz/mocha-cases) a shot.

-### List of Reserved Task Properties (Keywords)
+### <a href="#" id="keywords"></a> List of Reserved Task Properties (Keywords)

 These keywords are reserved for task properties, you can't use them as task names or property names.